jsam/etcdkit/README.md

-# etcstruct
+# etcdkit

-etcstruct is a comprehensive, etcd-based distributed systems toolkit implemented in Go.
+etcdkit is a comprehensive, etcd-based distributed systems toolkit implemented in Go.
 It provides a collection of data structures and patterns for building robust, distributed applications based on etcd.

 ## Features